nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 <br>
 <br>
 ### Deleting an activity: `activity /delete`
-> Deletes an activity from a particular session.<br>
+> Deletes an existing activity from a particular session.<br>
 > An activity represents a single group activity and stores its name, costs and the name of the payer.<br>
 > A session represents a group outing spanning an arbitrary period of time containing one or more activities.